Hassan222-pixel/RentHub/GeneralNote.md

 │       │
 │       ├── bookings/
 │       │   ├── route.ts                         ← Client-only: GET confirmed bookings for a dorm (by dormId) + POST to create a new pending booking request
-│       │   └── me/
+│       │   ├── me/
-│       │       └── route.ts                     ← Client-only: GET conflict notifications for this user (used to show red spam/conflict messages on /room)
+│       │   │   └── route.ts                     ← Client-only: GET conflict notifications for this user (used to show red spam/conflict messages on /room)
+│       │   └── my-dorm/
+│       │       └── route.ts                     ← NEW: GET bookings for a specific dorm (used by owner/admin to view dorm bookings)
+│       │
+│       ├── payments/                            ← NEW: Stripe payments API group
+│       │   ├── create-checkout-session/
+│       │   │   └── route.ts                     ← NEW: Creates Stripe Checkout Session for deposit/full payment
+│       │   ├── confirm/
+│       │   │   └── route.ts                     ← NEW: Confirms payment and updates booking status in DB
+│       │   └── webhook/
+│       │       └── route.ts                     ← NEW: Stripe webhook handler for automatic payment updates
 │       │
 │       └── renter/
 │           ├── listings/